eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 After a Wallet Unit has received a PID or attestation, it can present **User attributes** to **Relying Party Instances** (right side of [Figure 11](#61-scope)).
 These instances are hardware/software setups enabling **Relying Parties** to interact with Wallet Units.
-Like PID Provider or Attestation Providers, Relying Parties register with a **Registrar** in their Member State, and receive an **access certificate** for *each of their Relying Party Instances.
+Like a PID Provider or Attestation Providers, Relying Parties register with a **Registrar** in their Member State, and receive an **access certificate** for each of their Relying Party Instances.
 A Relying Party may optionally obtain one or more **registration certificates** from a Provider of registration certificates *associated with the Registrar.
 This is discussed in [Section 6.4](#64-trust-throughout-a-relying-party-lifecycle).